nuagenetworks/vspkdoc/_sources/v6/nuldapconfiguration.rst.txt

 - ``entity_scope``: Specify if scope of entity is Data center or Enterprise level

+- ``domain``: This attribute is optional but must be unique per enterprise.
+Setting this value allows the enterprise to uniquely identify the LDAP instance using FQDN notation, which can then be used during authentication.
+For example "user1@example.net"

 - ``port`` (**Mandatory**): Port to be used for the LDAP server

 - ``creation_date``: Time stamp when this object was created.